QuentinRa/blog.quentinra.dev/README.md

 * [ ] review .summary
 * [ ] check the description for sub pages
 * [ ] check the titles for sub pages
+* [ ] Nested courses files should have the title of the nested course and not the nesting course (ex: UML)
 </details>

 <br>